Connect

 About our Siem Reap guide

-I’m Geoff, the founder of Connect Cambodia.
-I have lived in Siem Reap for more than ten years, working with travellers and tour guides every day and constantly exploring the city for the best places to eat and experience Siem Reap myself.
-I am often asked to recommend places to eat and things to do in Siem Reap, so I figured I’d put all my insiders knowledge into a guide.
-I am always trying new cafés, restaurants and activities.
+At Connect Cambodia, we are work with travelers and tour guides every day constantly exploring the city for the best places to eat and experience Siem Reap ourselves.
+We are often asked to recommend places to eat and things to do in Siem Reap, so we thought we’d put all our insiders knowledge into a guide.
+We’re always trying new cafés, restaurants and activities.
 This guide is not based on Google research or generic travel blogs.
-It is based on my own experiences on the ground and the places I personally return to and enjoy.
+It is based on our own experiences on the ground and the places we personally return to and enjoy.
 If you are visiting Siem Reap for a short trip or a longer stay, these recommendations will help you enjoy the city the way locals do.

 Best Places to Eat in Siem Reap